The 'why' and 'how'…

 We would like to sell our business – how can we make sure that everything is in order in case the opportunity does arise?

 Selling your business involves more than just a financial transaction.
 The buyer will want to be confident that your business is sound before proceeding, and this is usually based on documents that carefully record how you have been running the business.

-Take a look at our guide: "Planning for Exit", which sets out some areas you should consider when thinking about selling.
 We can undertake a corporate audit of your company and make sure that everything is in order, well before the buyer undertakes any due diligence.
 Spending a bit of time 'putting your house in order' and tidying up loose ends at the outset means that you will keep control of the ultimate sale process, avoid unnecessary conflict and reduce the risk of claims arising post-completion.